 Ingredients for St. Patrick’s Day Dessert Charcuterie Board

 For this St. Patrick’s Day Dessert Charcuterie Board, I purchased the majority of the items from Amazon, and the baked goods from Walmart.
 You can also find great selections online at Oriental Trading and Party City.
 I used:

 - shamrock cookies

 - Chocolate Gold Coins

 The small and mini plastic candy cauldrons came from Amazon as well.

-Charcuterie Boards come together pretty quickly.
+Charcuterie Boards and dessert trays come together pretty quickly.
 While I didn’t really time myself, I did look at my starting time and finishing time.
 In all, it took me about 20 to 25 minutes to put together.
 That includes stopping several times to take many pictures for this post, too!

 More St. Patrick’s Day Recipes

 Looking for more tasty treats for St. Patty’s Day?
 Give these a try!